slcs-jsc/jurassic/projects/validation/README.md

 implementation with the RFM line-by-line model.
 It covers 500–2999 cm⁻¹ at 1 cm⁻¹ sampling with the mid-latitude climatology and 36 gases.
 Limb rays use geometric tangent heights of 5, 10, 20, and 50 km; refraction is enabled.
 Nadir and zenith each use one representative vertical ray.
+RFM line-by-line spectra are calculated at a fixed 0.0005 cm⁻¹ spectral step.

 The repository contains compact reference results: